-Our mission in one sentence
+Our mission in a nutshell

 Addressing the root cause of our crises